emtilt/ph410s21/_slides/day1.md

 Exams can be very stressful.
 However, I'll try to come up with the least stressful formats I can.

-At this time, I can't tell you their exact formats.
-It will depend on the trajectory of the pandemic.
-If we are fully remote at the end of the semester, it may include oral exams.
+If we have written exams, then there will be an opportunity to correct and reflect upon your mistakes for credit.
 </section>

 <section data-markdown="">

 ## This Week!!!

-* Homework 1 is already up (due a week from Wednesday at 4:30 pm)
+* Homework 1 is already up (due a week from Friday at 4:30 pm)
 * Read (seriously do this!)
 Griffiths Advertisement (pp. xiv-xviii) and Sections 1.1 & 1.2 (pp. 1-24)
 * Reading survey on WorldClass due by 10am before each class for which we have one
 * Get Python, Slack, and Github working